Identification of Treatment Effects under Limited Exogenous Variation: Introduction

-One approach to this problem is to focus on identified sets for objects of interest, as for quantile effects in Imbens and Newey (2009).
+One approach to this problem is to focus on identified sets for objects of interest, as for quantile effects in \citet{Imbens Newey 2009}.
 Another approach is to consider restrictions on the model that allow for point identification.
-Florens, Heckman, Meghir, and Vytlacil (2008) gave identification results when the outcome equation is a polynomial in the endogenous variable.
-Torgovitsky (2015) and D'Haultfœuille and Février (2015) gave identification results when there is only scalar heterogeneity in the outcome equation.
+In a triangular model with continuous treatment, \citet{Flo Heck Meg Vytl 2008} gave identification results when the outcome equation is a polynomial in the endogenous variable, and \citet{MT:2016} when the outcome equation is a linear combination of known transformations of the endogenous variable that are not necessarily polynomials. \citet{Torgo 2015} and \citet{Fev Hault 2015} gave identification results when there is only scalar heterogeneity in the outcome equation.